 The Gloomy Weather

-It was another start of the week.
-Before the school bell rang on Monday morning, the students were already seated at their desks in Ms. Green’s second grade classroom.
+It was the start of another week.
+Before the school bell rang on Monday morning, the students were already seated at their desks in Ms. Green’s second-grade classroom.

-This was not usual.
+This was unusual.
 Most days, the students would be chatting and playing with each other.
-The normally loud and cheery students were unusually quiet.
+The normally loud and cheery students were uncharacteristically quiet.
 Even the twins were not talking with each other.

 This was all because of the awful weather.
-It had been raining all weekend with very little sunshine.
-The sky was covered with gloomy gray clouds, and naturally, the kids felt down.
+It had been raining all weekend.
+The sky was covered with gloomy gray clouds, and, naturally, the kids felt down.

 “Good morning class,” Ms. Green said.

-Ms. Green was a fantastic teacher, and she normally had no problems getting her lessons started, but she knew it wasn’t going to be easy getting their attentions today.
+Ms. Green was a fantastic teacher, and she normally had no problems getting her lessons started, but she knew it wasn’t going to be easy getting their attention today.

-She thought she might get them started by asking them about their weekends.
+She thought she might get them started by asking about their weekends.

 CHAPTER 2